Lab Currently Open 9am–8pm on Saturday more »

 The OCF Board of Directors has open meetings from 7-8 pm every Monday.
 BoD is where we discuss and vote on administrative decisions.
 If you are interested in gaining insight into the internal operations the OCF from an administrative perspective, please come to BoD meetings!
 Meetings always are open to all.

 In these meetings, all OCF staff (that includes you!) get together to discuss technology, learn from each other, and work on OCF projects.
 These meetings will be a mix of presentations, work time, and socializing.
 Our goal is to build OCF staff into a strong community of capable individuals.

 We know that finding ways to contribute to the OCF can feel daunting, but we don’t want you to be discouraged.
 Don’t worry about finding the best way to contribute, as long as you find something that you want to work on.
 Here are some ways to get started:

 We have a curated list of projects at ocf.io/projects.
 Projects labeled “newbie” are ones we think are best fit for new staffers, but we are happy to provide context and mentorship on any project.
 In general, don’t worry about fully understanding the project description.
 If you find a something that interests you, respond to the thread or reach out to a veteran staffer to get more information.

 All of our code is on GitHub (github.com/ocf).
-Sometimes you can find ways to contribute by reading open issues, but they can sometimes be hard to understand since they’re short on context.
-Some issues are also marked as “good first issue.”
-Here’s a list of our most active repos, with some examples of things we can do with them:
+You can find good ways to contribute by browsing open issues, but they can sometimes be hard to understand if they’re short on context.
+The following links can be helpful: (note that you must be logged in to GitHub to see these links)